 - SDN (Software Defined Network) is a concept based on the separation of the control plane and data plane of the network architecture.

-An SDN architecture is built around a centralised control layer, using control software.
+The SDN architecture built around a centralised control layer, using control software.

-- NFV (Network Functions Virtualisation) refers to the process of virtualising i.e. implementing network services in software form using standardised servers (which currently run on proprietary hardware).
+- NFV (Network Function Virtualisation) is a concept to virtualise i.e. implement in software form network services using standardised servers (that currently operate on proprietary hardware).

-Heterogeneous networks, also known as HetNets, refer to the provision of mobile services using a combination of different technologies and sites (2G, 3G, 4G, Wi-Fi).
+Heterogeneous networks, also known as HetNets, refer to the provision of mobile services on a combination of different technologies and sites (2G, 3G, 4G, WiFi).
 Heterogeneous Networks are wireless networks comprised of different types of base stations and wireless technologies.
-HetNets manage macro and small cells, Distributed Antenna Systems (DAS) and Wi-Fi hotspots, when present.
+Hetnets manage macro, small cells, Distributed Antenna Systems (DAS) and Wi-Fi hotspots if any.